-Dosages and Overdosages with Baclofen
+Dosages and Overdosages

 Doctors often start patients on low dosages of baclofen, around 5 mg, increasing them gradually as you become accustomed to the side effects.
 Oral baclofen is typically taken with food three times a day, and even high doses are rarely above 20 mg.

 In the same way, you should taper off baclofen gradually to avoid any withdrawal symptoms, which can include seizures and hallucinations.
 If you experience any of these withdrawal symptoms, you should let your doctor know right away.

 Overdoses on baclofen result in symptoms that include vomiting, difficulty breathing, seizures and even death.
 One of the dangers of baclofen is its affordability, which may lead people to abuse it, especially because its sedative effects can be so pleasurable.

 While many people don’t experience any side effects at all while taking baclofen, others may deal with the following:

 - Physical weakness

 In addition, baclofen can result in mood changes or mental symptoms, including hallucinations, confusion, and depression.
 When mental symptoms occur, or if physical symptoms don’t go away with time, you should discuss it with your doctor.

 Withdrawal from baclofen can be unpleasant in the extreme, which is why doctors and pharmacists recommend tapering off the drug gradually.
 If you try to stop taking baclofen cold turkey, you can experience symptoms including:

 By tapering off use, you can avoid most of these withdrawal symptoms.
 By sticking to the recommended doses, most people can take baclofen safely for muscle spasms, anxiety, and relaxation.